cindygraffin-pro/cloud-practitionner/readme.md

 **Batch:**
 Jobs that can run without end user interaction, or can be scheduled to run as resources permit, are called batch jobs.
 Batch processing is for those frequently used programs that can be executed with minimal human interaction.
 A program that reads a large file and generates a report, for example, is considered to be a batch job.
+- enables developers, scientists, and engineers to easily and efficiently run hundreds of thousands of batch computing jobs on AWS
 - fully managed batch processing at any scale
 - run 100000s of computing
 - a "batch" job is a job with a start and an end (opposed to continuous)